The Envelope

 Nadi Shodhana — literally “channel cleansing” — is among the oldest and most steadying practices of the pranayama tradition.
 The left nostril cools; the right warms.
 To move between them deliberately is to learn that balance is not a fixed point, but a continuous, conscious returning.

-Shipping July 2026Svadhyaya — literally “one's own study” — is the quiet observation of what is already here.
+Sent July 2026Svadhyaya — literally “one's own study” — is the quiet observation of what is already here.
 Not analysis, not self-improvement.
 The patient noticing of how you meet your day: what you reach for, what you avoid, what arrives unbidden.

-What if the thing that helps people most with their yoga and meditation practice isn't a better app — it's a letter through the door?
+Sent August 2026What if the thing that helps people most with their yoga and meditation practice isn't a better app — it's a letter through the door?
 Something physical, deliberate, and completely free of the medium that fractures attention in the first place.

 Created by two lifelong friends — a qualified yoga therapist and a long-term teacher and practitioner of yoga — each set is written from direct practice rather than accumulated theory.
 The aim is integration: to give curious beginners an unhurried way in, and seasoned practitioners a way to slow down, deepen what they already know, and let it settle into daily life.